Skip to contents

 • seconds: total number of runtime in seconds.

-• success: total number of successful tasks.
+• tasks: total number of tasks collected.

 • error: total number of tasks with errors, either in the R code of the task or an NNG-level error that is not a cancellation or crash.